 Go to File – Site Manager.

-Click “New Site” and enter the details shown in your Mediaflow account.
+Click “New Site” and enter the host and credentials shown in your Mediaflow account.

 2. In the “Charset” tab, set “Force UTF-8”.